dcarbone/gotime/README.md

 The goal of this lib is to achieve near-enough (as determined by me) api equivalency in PHP to the GoLang Time package, as basically it is just better than PHP's.

-## Limitations

-### Sub-Second Time Calculation

-While PHP 7.0+ support creating a \DateTime object with sub-second precision down to microseconds, only PHP 7.1+ support incrementing / decrementing microseconds via the `\DateTime::add` and `\DateTime::sub` methods.
-If you use this library with 7.0, you will NOT be able to manipulate the sub-second values of the [Time\Time](./src/Time/Time.php) class after construction!

 ## Classes